Remote employee training

 1. Choose your delivery model

-You’ll first want to consider how to deliver the remote training program, as well as what materials will best suit your circumstances.
+You’ll first want to consider how to deliver the remote employee training program, as well as what materials will best suit your circumstances.

 You can also supply employees with printable handouts and cheat sheets based on your main training topics.
-These handouts can contain the information from your entire training program and serves as an anytime refresher, even after they’ve finished the program.
+These handouts can contain the information from your entire remote training program and serves as an anytime refresher, even after they’ve finished the program.

 2. Identify the topics to include in each training module